AdobeDocs/experience-platform.en/help/rtcdp/destinations/salesforce-marketing-cloud-destination.md

     ![Salesforce basic information](/help/rtcdp/destinations/assets/salesforce-basic-information.png)

-1. Click **Create** after filling in the fields in **Basic Information**.
+3. Click **Create destination** after filling in the fields in **Basic Information**.
 Your destination is now connected and you can [activate segments](/help/rtcdp/destinations/activate-destinations.md) to the destination.

 ## Destination attributes {#destination-attributes}